Skip to main content

 • stability

-• “They have recreated the game perfectly, just as I remember, and it runs great on my phone, which isn't even technically supported (Redmi Note 7, 4GB).”
+• “They have recreated the game perfectly, just as I remember.
+It runs great and my phone isn't even technically supported (Redmi Note 7 4GB).”

 • “The game is very well executed and runs great.”

-• “It glitches out like 50% of the time and is very frustrating.”
+• “It glitches out about 50% of the time and is very frustrating.”

 • optimization